How

 Now, too, there are some irresponsible reasons to research the

-question of how long does alcohol stay in your system or body.
+question of how long alcohol stayd in your system.
+Like high school

-Like high school or college students studying to pass a test,
+or college students studying to pass a test, some people want

 Other people such as pilots may be subjected to random drug and